-Salinity: Of or relating to chemical salts (usually measured in parts per thousand, or ppt).

-Save Our Rivers (SOR): In 1981, the Florida legislature created the Save Our Rivers program for the water management districts to acquire environmentally sensitive land.
-The legislation produced Section 373.59, Florida Statutes, known as the Water Management Lands Trust Fund.

-Scientifically defensible: Information that is supportable using accepted scientific methods of data collection, analysis, and reporting.

-Slough: A depression associated with swamps and marshlands as part of a bayou, inlet or backwater; it contains areas of slightly deeper water and a slow current and can be thought of as the broad, shallow rivers of the Everglades.

-Species richness: The number of species occurring in a particular area for a specified sampling period.

-Stage: The height of a water surface above an established reference point (datum or elevation).

-South Florida Environmental Report (SFER): A comprehensive report prepared by the District, along with the Florida Department of Environmental Protection and other collaborating agencies and organizations, and submitted annually by March 1, in accordance with Chapter 2005-36, Laws of Florida.
-In two volumes, the SFER consolidates over 50 individual reports in order to efficiently satisfy many statutorily mandated reporting requirements and supporting technical and financial information for the reporting year.

-Stormwater Treatment Area (STA): A large, constructed wetland designed to remove pollutants, particularly nutrients, from stormwater runoff using natural processes.

-Structure: Man-made pump stations, reservoirs, channel improvements canals, levees, and diversion channels.

-Submerged aquatic vegetation (SAV): Wetland plants that exist completely below the water surface.

-Surface Water Improvement and Management (SWIM) Plan: A plan prepared pursuant to Chapter 373, Florida Statutes.

-Total maximum daily load (TMDL): The maximum allowed level of pollutant loading for a water body, while still protecting its uses and maintaining compliance with water quality standards, as defined in the Clean Water Act.
+Salinity: Dissolved salt content of a body of water.
+In 1978, oceanographers redefined salinity in Practical Salinity Units (psu) as the conductivity ratio of a sea water sample to a standard sodium chloride solution.

+- Save Our Rivers (SOR): In 1981, the Florida legislature created the Save Our Rivers program for the water management districts to acquire environmentally sensitive land.
+The legislation produced Section 373.59, Florida Statutes, known as the Water Management Lands Trust Fund. - Scientifically defensible: Information that is supportable using accepted scientific methods of data collection, analysis, and reporting. - Slough: A depression associated with swamps and marshlands as part of a bayou, inlet or backwater; it contains areas of slightly deeper water and a slow current and can be thought of as the broad, shallow rivers of the Everglades. - Species richness: The number of species occurring in a particular area for a specified sampling period. - Stage: The height of a water surface above an established reference point (datum or elevation).
+This vertical control measurement is usually expressed as feet National Geodetic Vertical Datum of 1929 or feet North American Vertical Datum of 1988. - Southern Everglades: Southern extent of the District encompassing the watersheds south of Lake Okeechobee to the Florida Keys.
+Key features include the Water Conservation Areas, Big Cypress National Preserve, Everglades National Park/Florida Bay, and coastal bays and estuaries south of Lake Okeechobee. - South Florida Environmental Report (SFER): A comprehensive report prepared by the South Florida Water Management District, along with the Florida Department of Environmental Protection and other collaborating agencies and organizations, and submitted annually by March 1, in accordance with Chapter 2005-36, Laws of Florida, and Subsection 373.036(7), Florida Statutes.
+In two volumes, the SFER consolidates over 50 individual reports in order to efficiently satisfy many statutorily mandated reporting requirements and supporting technical and financial information for the reporting period. - Stormwater Treatment Areas (STAs): Large, constructed wetlands designed to remove pollutants, particularly nutrients, from stormwater runoff using natural processes. - Structure: Man-made pump stations, reservoirs, channel improvements, canals, levees, and diversion channels. - Submerged aquatic vegetation (SAV): Wetland plants that exist completely below the water surface. - Surface Water Improvement and Management (SWIM) Plan: A comprehensive statewide program for restoring and protecting priority surface waters of state or regional significance, established in 1987 by Chapter 373.451-373.4595, Florida Statutes. - Total Maximum Daily Load (TMDL): The maximum allowed level of pollutant loading for a water body, while still protecting its uses and maintaining compliance with water quality standards, as defined in the Clean Water Act. - Total Nitrogen (TN): An estimate of the concentration of nitrogen in both inorganic and organic forms in a water sample. - Total Organic Carbon (TOC): A measurement of all carbon atoms covalently bonded in organic molecules.